-How to Verify That Louis Vuitton is Authentic Using Date Codes
+How to Verify That a Louis Vuitton Bag is Authentic Using Date Codes

 How can you check authenticity?
 You need to take into account multiple factors and you can learn how to authenticate in our Louis Vuitton authentication course.
+You can read more about the authentication process and factors that need to be checked in our separate article.
 When it comes to date codes, you need to take into account not only the fact that the date code is legit but also the date code font, font color, its location and other details.